chicio/Exploring-SceneKit/README.md

 ![Scene 2](https://raw.githubusercontent.com/chicio/Exploring-SceneKit/master/Screenshots/collada-scene.jpg)

 #### Scene 3
 The third scene contains an example of the Physically based rendering engine contained in SceneKit.
-In this scene the following features of PBR in SceneKit have been used:
+In this scene the following PBR features of in SceneKit have been used:

 * physically based light with customizable intensity and temperature
 * physically based material using ad-hoc textures and values
 * HDR post processing

-The mesh used for the scene are taken from the [stanford scan repository](http://graphics.stanford.edu/data/3Dscanrep/ "stanford scan repository")
+The mesh used for the scene are taken from the [stanford scan repository](http://graphics.stanford.edu/data/3Dscanrep/ "stanford scan repository").

 ![Scene 3](https://raw.githubusercontent.com/chicio/Exploring-SceneKit/master/Screenshots/physically-based-rendering-scene.jpg)